mpostol/OPC-UA-OOI/Networking/DataRepository/AzureGateway/README.md

 Here are steps undertook to implement the `Consumer` role in the application:

 1. `DataManagementSetup`: this class has been overridden by the `PartDataManagementSetup` class and it initializes the communication and binds data fields recovered form messages to local resources.
-1. `IEncodingFactory` and `IMessageHandlerFactory`: has been implemented in external common libraries and `Consumer` doesn't depend on this implementation - current implementation of the interfaces is localized as services using an instance of the `IServiceLocator` interface.
+1. `IEncodingFactory` and `IMessageHandlerFactory`: have been implemented in external common libraries and `Consumer` doesn't depend on this implementation - current implementation of the interfaces is localized as services using an instance of the `IServiceLocator` interface.
 1. `IBindingFactory`: has been implemented in the class  `PartBindingFactory` that is responsible to gather the data recovered from the `Message` instances pulled from the `Distribution Channel`.
 The received data is driven to the Azure services using configured out-of-band protocol.
 1. `IConfigurationFactory`: the class `PartConfigurationFactory` implements this interface to be used for the configuration file opening.